-- Most placements are 3 credits, which require 150 hours of work including class time and preparation, which typically means about 10 hours a week.
+□ Most placements are 3 credits, which require 150 hours of work including class time and preparation, which typically means about 10 hours a week.
 Although many students are willing to work more, placements should not expect more than about 5-10% more than the minimum requirement because students usually carry an additional 11-14 credits (33-42 hours of total weekly class time and work) in addition to the externship.
-Placements who consistently require more than 10-11 hours a week or offer a substantively different experience to students who can be on site for more hours should consider being a higher-credit placement (but please be aware that higher-credit placements are limited to 3Ls). - Most placements also do not require student practice certification.
-See Georgia Bar Advisory Opinion 21 (https://www.gabar.org/Handbook/index.cfm#handbook/rule469), Guidelines for Attorneys Utilizing Paralegals, which applies equally to student law clerks.
-However, if the student will be required to exercise legal judgment without attorney intervention in decision-making -- such as speaking in court or advising a client -- student certification is required. - Emory certifies all 3Ls and rising 3Ls under the Georgia Supreme Court Practice Rule: https://www.gabaradmissions.org/studpracrule. - Only limited certification is available for 2Ls, and they must be in a program under law school supervision (including clinics, practicums, and certain externships and structured pro bono programs).
+Placements who consistently require more than 10-11 hours a week or offer a substantively different experience to students who can be on site for more hours should consider being a higher-credit placement (but please be aware that higher-credit placements are limited to 3Ls).

+□ Most placements also do not require student practice certification.
+See Georgia Bar Advisory Opinion 21 (Guidelines for Attorneys Utilizing Paralegals, which applies equally to student law clerks).
+However, if the student will be required to exercise legal judgment without attorney intervention in decisionmaking -- such as speaking in court, or advising a client -- student certification is required.
+Emory certifies all 3Ls and rising 3Ls under the Georgia Supreme Court Student Practice Rule.
+Only limited certification is available for 2Ls, and they must be in a program under law school supervision (including clinics, practicums, and certain externships and structured pro bono programs).